 Chlorine has the advantage of being widely available, simple to measure and use, and it dissolves easily in water.
-Its disadvantages are that it is a hazardous substance (to be stored and handled with care) and that at commonly applied concentrations it is not effective against all pathogens (e.g. cysts and viruses, which require higher chlorine concentrations).
+Its disadvantages are that it is a hazardous substance (to be stored and handled with care) and it is not effective against some pathogens (i.e. it will not remove cryptosporidium, a cyst that causes a considerable proportion of diarrhoeal disease worldwide).

-The chlorine compound most commonly used is high strength calcium hypochlorite (HSCH) in powder or granular form which contains 60 - 80% chlorine.
+The chlorine compound most commonly used is High Strength Calcium Hypochlorite (HSCH) in powder or granule form as it contains 60 - 80% chlorine.
 Also used is sodium hypochlorite in liquid bleach or bleaching powder form.
 Each chlorine compound has a different amount of usable chlorine depending on the quantity of time the product has been stored or exposed to the atmosphere and the way it is made.
-Box 1.2 outlines methods for calculating appropriate chlorine doses for HSCH granule chlorine.
+Box 1.2 outlines methods for